Advertiser Disclosure

 Types Of Loans For Beauty & Nail Salons

-There are a number of financing options to fund your beauty or nail salon, whether you have an existing business that needs extra capital or you’re just getting started.
-Here are the types of financing to consider:
+There are multiple financing options to fund your beauty or nail salon, whether you have an existing business that needs extra capital or you’re just getting started.
+Here are the types of financing to consider.

-• Small Business Administration (SBA) Loan: Small Business Administration loans are backed by the SBA and provide business owners with low-interest, long-term loans that are easier to obtain than bank loans.
+• Small Business Administration (SBA) Loan: Small Business Administration loans, like those you can find with SmartBiz, are backed by the SBA and provide business owners with low-interest, long-term loans that are easier to obtain than bank loans.
 A popular option is the SBA 7(a) loan, which provides up to $5 million with repayment terms up to 25 years.
 Funds can be used to purchase a business, commercial real estate, equipment, supplies, or for use as working capital.

-• Business Credit Card: With a business credit card, you can make purchases anywhere cards are accepted.
+• Business Credit Card: With a business credit card (like Chase Ink Business Cash), you can make purchases anywhere cards are accepted.
 You can spend up to and including your set credit limit, and you can purchase whatever your business needs: inventory, supplies, bill payments, or an emergency expense.
 Pay down the balance — plus interest — and funds are replenished and available to use again.
+With the right card, you can even earn rewards with responsible use.

-• Short-Term Loan: Short-term loans give you a lump sum of cash that’s repaid over a period of time — anywhere from a few months to a few years.
+• Short-Term Loan: Short-term loans give you a lump sum of cash that’s repaid over a few months up to a few years.
 Short-term loans are typically faster and easier to obtain than other loans, like bank loans, but come with higher interest rates.
+Short-term loans are ideal for when you need a lump sum of cash fast to cover salon expenses, inventory, supplies, and more.
+LoanBuilder, OnDeck, Credibly, and Lendio are great places to start if you want this type of funding.

-How To Get A Beauty Salon Loan: 4 Tips
+Tips For How To Get A Beauty Salon Loan

 Ready to apply for a loan for your salon?
-Before you hit “Send” on a loan application, keep these four points in mind to improve your lending experience.
+Keep these four points in mind to improve your lending experience.

 It’s easy to get overexcited when you receive a lender’s approval.
 Before you accept, make sure you know all your financing options.
 Is it possible that you may find a lower rate, better terms, or higher borrowing limits elsewhere?
 Does the lender require collateral or have high fees that you’re not comfortable paying?